5k-Explorer/MystyKnowledge-AICheating/README.md

 2. Mysty will install dependencies and start automatically.

-3. To share access, use the Ngronk URL provided when you run the app build.
+3. To share access, use the Ngronk URL provided when you run the app build's `MKlink` command in Discord.
    - This generates a unique daily link you can share with trusted users.

 > [!NOTE]